d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

     break
 ```

-As we run the iterator, we obtain distinct minibatches
+As we run the iteration, we obtain distinct minibatches
-successively until all the data has been exhausted (try this).
+successively until the entire dataset has been exhausted (try this).
-While the iterator implemented above is good for didactic purposes,
+While the iteration implemented above is good for didactic purposes,
 it is inefficient in ways that might get us in trouble on real problems.
-For example, it requires that we load all data in memory
+For example, it requires that we load all the data in memory
 and that we perform lots of random memory access.
-The built-in iterators implemented in Apache MXNet
+The built-in iterators implemented in the deep learning framework
 are considerably more efficient and they can deal
-both with data stored in file and data fed via a data stream.
+with both data stored in files and data fed via data streams.

 ## Initializing Model Parameters

-Before we can begin optimizing our model's parameters by gradient descent,
+Before we can begin optimizing our model's parameters by minibatch stochastic gradient descent,
 we need to have some parameters in the first place.
 In the following code, we initialize weights by sampling
 random numbers from a normal distribution with mean 0
-and a standard deviation of $0.01$, setting the bias $b$ to $0$.
+and a standard deviation of 0.01, and setting the bias to 0.

 ```{.python .input}
 w = np.random.normal(0, 0.01, (2, 1))